No, I don’t want to fill out your contact form

 , Zammad, osTicket or FreeScout to your email.You think email isn’t secure enough

-In theory, your customer might be using an email provider that doesn’t support encryption - which could lead them to sending something to you insecurely and putting them at risk.
-I think most organisations can accept this risk given how rare this is, given that this is on the customer’s end.
+In theory, your customer might be using an email provider that doesn’t support encryption - which could lead them to send something to you insecurely, putting them at risk.
+Most organisations can accept this risk: it’s rare, and it’s on the customer’s end.
 For what it’s worth, the UK’s National Cyber Security Centre is happy to list a contact email for themselves.

 Another question to ask yourself if you don’t list an email for this reason: do you respond via email after people contact you?